 Data Driven Governance to Drive Development in Meghalaya

-South West Garo Hills region in Meghalaya were plagued by low levels of income and education and a lack of Institutional deliveries.
+South West Garo Hills district in Meghalaya was plagued by low levels of income and education, and a lack of Institutional deliveries.
 The latest figures of the National Family Health Survey 4 conducted in 2015-16 show the national rural average to 75% but Meghalaya still lagged behind at 45.4%.

 IMPROVING OUTCOMES IN HEALTH, NUTRITION, EDUCATION AND RURAL DEVELOPMENT

-Accountability of staff in the public health system has improved, and so has ownership of field staff for measuring and tracking outcomes since now responsibility can be tracked.
-Moreover, due to better maintenance of records it is easier for staff at various levels to track their own work.
+Accountability of staff in the public health system has improved, and so has ownership of field staff for measuring and tracking outcomes.
+This is because responsibility can now be tracked with ease.
+Moreover, due to better maintenance of records, it is easier for staff at various levels to track their own work.

 IMPROVING LIVELIHOOD OPPORTUNITIES AND ACCESS TO MARKET

 The State Government of Meghalaya has started an initiative to improve livelihood opportunities and access to market for its people.